 Family medicine strives not just to make you feel better when you’re sick, but to promote overall health, all the time.
 Your family provider is the one encouraging you to vaccinate, and screen for cancer, just in case.
 Dr. Julie Komarow says, “As a breast cancer survivor, I have a personal perspective on the value of heading off problems before they become serious.
 Patients who select me as their provider need to plan on seeing me on at least a yearly basis and be prepared to consider preventive services once a year.”
 Our clinics also provide lab services like cholesterol and diabetes screening, and vaccinations to keep you safe before you can get sick.

-Family physicians are trained to treat any type of patient with any sort of health concern
+Family physicians treat any type of patient with any sort of health concern